Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You plunge a hand into a surface made of nonmagical earth or stone, tearing forth a slab and flinging it at a target within range.
-The target must make either a STR or DEX Saving Throw (target’s choice).
+The target must make either a STR or DEX Saving Throw (target's choice).
 On a , the target takes 7d8 Bludgeoning damage and is [Prone](conditions.md#prone).
 On a Success, the target takes half damage.
 **Using a Higher-Level Spell Slot.** The damage increases by 2d8 for every slot level above 3.
 - **Classes**: Artificer, Druid, Ranger
 *(Source: CS)*